MikeyFalk/reading-notes/README.md

 - Frustration is part of the process embrace it

 ##My Bio
 My name is Mike Falk.
 I live in Seattle with my wife, son, cat and dog.
 I love to cook, ski, ride bicyclces, play golf, read and listen to music - not all at the same time.
 My favorite movie is the Big Lebowski and my favorite novel is the Razor's Edge.
+I enrolled in code fellows because I want to learn how to build the future.

 ##Reading Notes
 [Day 1](Day1Notes.md)